 The Materia agreement requires the Company to pay annual license fees of \$50.
 The Company incurred annual license fees of \$50 and \$50 during the years ended December 31, 2015 and 2016, respectively.
-The Company did not incur annual license fees during the three months ended March 31, 2016 or 2017 (unaudited).
 In addition, the Company paid Materia a milestone payment of \$100 during the year ended December 31, 2016 related to the achievement of a specified regulatory milestone for one of its product candidates.
-As of December 31, 2016 and March 31, 2017 (unaudited), no additional milestones had been achieved and no liabilities for additional milestone payments had been recorded in the Company's financial statements.
+As of December 31, 2016, no additional milestones had been achieved and no liabilities for additional milestone payments had been recorded in the Company's financial statements.